codelit-io/codelit-demo-app/README.md

 Simple Web App template to get your started on your next SPA project.
 You get an awesome **React** front-end app paired with **Firebase** serverless backend.
 Very easy to get started, just configure firebase and circle ci and you will have a fully up and running full-stack app with CI.

-To understand how this template was being used, check out the live version of [Mo Skool](https://Moskool.com).
+To understand how this template was being used, check out the live version of [Codelit](https://Codelit.io).
 Basically a school for Front-end & React learning.
 Each course features a series of questions and can be solved interactively and ear points to unlock new material.

-Pretty much the simpler version of [Moskool.com](https://Moskool.com)
+Pretty much the simpler version of [Codelit.io](https://Codelit.io)

 ## What does it do? 🤔